Sidharth-Bisoi/Sidharth-Bisoi/README.md

 - 👋 Hi, I’m @Sidharth-Bisoi
 - 👀 I’m interested in AI and hacking(Thus in coding line).
 - 🌱 I’m currently learning Fulllstack.
-- 📫 How to reach me email me sidharthabisoi123@gmail.com.
+- 📫 How to reach me by emailing pn sidharthabisoi123@gmail.com.
 <!-- 💞️ I’m looking to collaborate on-->
 <!---
 Sidharth-Bisoi/Sidharth-Bisoi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.